csbg/SplineOmics/README.md

-To see all the R packages and system installations that make up the Docker container, you can run the following command in the terminal of RStudio on your localhost page (<http://localhost:8888>).
-Because with the above command the ‘/home/rstudio/output’ dir is mounted to your local filesystem, this will make the installation log files available.
+To see all the R packages and system installations that make up the Docker container, you can run the following command in the terminal of RStudio on your localhost browser page.

 ``` sh
 cp -r /log home/rstudio/output
 ```

+Because the `/home/rstudio/output` dir is mounted to your local filesystem, this will make the installation log files available there.

 ## 📦 Dependencies